-The purpose of this chapter is to discuss the proposed definitions for measuring sustained and momentary interruptions.
-The discussion also includes the associated supporting definitions.
+The purpose of this Chapter is to discuss the recommended definitions for measuring sustained and momentary interruptions, and the necessary supporting definitions for these measures.

 Distribution reliability measures are typically divided into measures of the impact of momentary and sustained interruptions to the supply of electricity to customers.
-Sustained interruptions usually last significantly longer than a few minutes, as restoring the supply of electricity would require one or more network components to be manually repaired or reconfigured.
+Sustained interruptions usually last significantly longer than a few minutes, as restoring the supply of electricity requires one or more network components to be manually repaired or reconfigured.
 The impact of a sustained interruption on customers is usually significantly greater than that of a momentary interruption, making sustained interruptions of more interest in many situations.

 Momentary interruptions are shorter and typically only last between a few seconds and a few minutes.
-This is because the cause of the interruption is only temporary and the network contains automatic systems that attempt to restore the supply.
+This is because the cause of the interruption is only temporary and the distribution network usually contains automatic systems that attempt to restore the supply.
 The impact of momentary interruptions on customers could be that their lights go off and return back on shortly after, possibly multiple times.
-This can also interfere with other electronic appliances and time-delay processes which are becoming increasingly popular with consumers looking to shift consumption to off-peak periods.
+Momentary interruptions can also interfere with other electronic appliances and time-delay processes which are becoming increasingly popular with consumers looking to shift consumption to off-peak periods.

 This chapter discusses two commonly applied measures for sustained interruptions, SAIDI and SAIFI, and two measures for momentary interruptions, MAIFI and MAIFIe.
-Our proposed definitions for these measures are general and can be applied over any time period and for any subset of interruptions (such as unplanned interruptions or feeder type etc), depending on what aspect of distribution reliability is being measured.
+Our recommended definitions for these measures can be applied over any time period and for any subset of interruptions (such as unplanned interruptions or feeder type etc), depending on what aspect of distribution reliability is being measured.
 The chapter also discusses supporting definitions associated with the general application of these measures.

-There is a broad agreement on the definitions amongst the AER and jurisdictions on these measures.
+There is a broad agreement between the AER, jurisdictions, network businesses and consumer advocates on the definitions recommended in this report for these measures.
 The key issue is the time threshold used to distinguish between momentary and sustained interruptions.